caferdg/go-tcp-demo/README.md

 ## Rules
 Input file must follow the exact same syntax as the `example.txt` file.

-## Statistics
+## Tests
-The `matrixExamples` folder contains some examples of matrices to test the program.
+The `matrixExamples` folder contains examples of matrix to test the program.
 `n.txt` is the input file for 2 matrix of size **n*n**.

-// TODO : Measures